Skip to Main Content

 C. What to Do if You Believe You Have Experienced Discrimination, Harassment, or Retaliation

 The University is committed to preventing and correcting any conduct that is in violation of this Regulation and has therefore established an effective reporting and investigation procedure.
-If an individual believes that they have been subject to conduct prohibited by this Regulation and fails to report such to EOI, the University may be inhibited in its ability to investigate and resolve the concern.
+If an individual believes that they have been subject to conduct prohibited by this Regulation and fails to report such to OTCR, the University may be inhibited in its ability to investigate and resolve the concern.

-D. Investigation of Complaints
+E. Investigation of Complaints

-Generally, the investigation will consist of interviewing the complainant, the responding party, and any witnesses or others alleged to have been subject to a violation of this Regulation.
+Generally, the investigation will consist of interviewing the complainant, the Respondent, and any witnesses or others alleged to have been subject to a violation of this Regulation.
 It is the University's intention to complete a timely investigation.
-The University's good-faith efforts to conduct a fair, impartial investigation in a timely manner may require different timelines depending on the circumstances of each case.
+The University’s good-faith efforts to conduct a fair, impartial investigation in a timely manner may require different timelines depending on the circumstances of each case.

-The University will reach a prompt and equitable resolution through a reliable and impartial investigation of each complaint.
+The University will reach a prompt and fair resolution through a reliable and impartial investigation of each complaint.
 The complainant(s) and respondent(s) will receive equal opportunity to provide information, witness statements, evidence and other information that may be necessary to fully evaluate the alleged offense.
 Both will be afforded equal rights.

 In a written report summarizing the investigation, for student respondents the designated investigator will determine whether there is reasonable cause to believe that this Regulation has been violated.
 For all other respondents, the investigator will determine whether the preponderance of the evidence demonstrates that the Regulation has been violated.
 In all cases, both parties will receive simultaneous written notification of the outcome and any disciplinary proceeding to be scheduled, all to the extent permitted under FERPA, the Clery Act, and applicable law.
 Generally, the report is not shared with third parties who report alleged violations, unless applicable law requires the University to disclose it.

-E. Violations and Enforcement
+F. Violations and Enforcement

 For student respondents, if the investigation concludes that there is reasonable cause to believe that a violation of this Regulation occurred, then the matter will be referred for further proceedings according to the procedures set forth in the Student Code of Conduct Regulation, 5.0010R.
 These further proceedings are conducted under a higher evidentiary standard: the preponderance of the evidence standard.